awwright/http-progress/draft-wright-http-patch-byterange.md

 This document uses ABNF as defined in {{!RFC5234}} and imports grammar rules from {{!RFC9112}}.

-For brevity, example HTTP requests or responses may add newlines or whitespace, or omit some headers necessary for message transfer.
+For brevity, example HTTP messages may add newlines or whitespace, or omit some headers necessary for message transfer.

 The term "byte" is used in the {{!RFC9110}} sense to mean "octet."
 Ranges are zero-indexed and inclusive.
 For example, "bytes 0-0" means the first byte of the document, and "bytes 1-2" is a range with two bytes, starting one byte into the document.
 Ranges of zero bytes are described by an address offset rather than a range.
 For example, "at byte 5" would separate the byte ranges 0-4 and 5-9.